mainmatter/playbook/project-flow/full-service/README.md

 concluded, all stakeholders will have a good shared understanding of the situation and the problem the project aims to solve.

-In order to make the definition phase most effective, we will send out a questionnaire to the client with a number of questions to narrow down the scope of what will be discussed in the workshops and thus make them more efficient.
+In order to make the definition stage most effective, we will send out a questionnaire to the client with a number of questions to narrow down the scope of what will be discussed in the workshops and thus make them more efficient.
 It is often advisable to conclude additional research to have more data available